-When a person with seaman status gets injured, he has several options for pursuing a claim for his losses.
-He can pursue remedies under general maritime law or the Jones Act.
-He could file a lawsuit in civil court, choosing either state or federal court.
+When a person with seaman status gets injured, they have several options for pursuing a claim for their losses.
+They can pursue remedies under general maritime law or the Jones Act.
+They could file a lawsuit in civil court, choosing either state or federal court.

 General Maritime Law

 When a worker gets hurt at sea, the employer must pay maintenance and cure benefits.
-“Maintenance” is the daily living expenses, like room and board, for the seaman until he can return to his post or the journey ends.
+“Maintenance” is daily living expenses, like room and board, for the seaman until they can return to their post or the journey ends.
 “Cure” is a term for medical bills.
 The boss must pay the medical expenses for the injuries until the worker is fit for duty or will not get better with additional medical intervention.

-If the injured person can show that the unseaworthiness of the vessel or its crew caused the injury, he can go after the ship’s owner for financial compensation.
-A boat’s owner has a duty to provide a vessel that is seaworthy.
+If the injured person can show that the unseaworthiness of the vessel or its crew caused the injury, they can go after the ship’s owner for financial compensation.
+A boat’s owner has a duty to provide a seaworthy vessel.
 This obligation cannot get delegated to anyone for the owner to escape liability.